lizmat/rak/README.md

 When specified with a string, indicates the name of the encoding to be used to produce items to check (typically by calling `lines` or `slurp`).
 Defaults to `utf8-c8`, the UTF-8 encoding that is permissive of encoding issues.

+### :executable

+Flag.
+If specified, indicates only paths that are **executable** by the current **user**, are (not) acceptable for further selection.

 ### :file(&file-matcher)

 If specified, indicates the matcher that should be used to select acceptable files with the `paths` utility.
 Defaults to `True` indicating **all** files should be checked.
 Applicable for any situation where `paths` is used to create the list of files to check.

+### :filesize(&filter)

+If specified, indicates the `Callable` filter that should be used to select acceptable paths by the **number of bytes** of the path.
+The `Callable` is passed the number of bytes of a path and is expected to return a trueish value to have the path be considered for further selection.

 ### :files-from($filename)